dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/animation/dynamically-controlling-updatepanel-animations-cs.md

 uid: web-forms/overview/ajax-control-toolkit/animation/dynamically-controlling-updatepanel-animations-cs
 title: "Dynamically Controlling UpdatePanel Animations (C#) | Microsoft Docs"
 author: wenz
 description: "The Animation control in the ASP.NET AJAX Control Toolkit is not just a control but a whole framework to add animations to a control.
-For the contents of an..." ms.author: riande ms.date: 06/02/2008 ms.assetid: 5138b8fe-98ff-4e73-a00b-e263fc3ff11d
+For the contents of an...
+(C#)" ms.author: riande ms.date: 06/02/2008 ms.assetid: 5138b8fe-98ff-4e73-a00b-e263fc3ff11d